salemzii/Learn-go/jtx.md

 	.
 Interfaces are types that declare behavior and provide polymorphism.
 	.
 Type embedding provides the ability to extend types without the need for inheritance.
 	.
 Identifiers are either exported or unexported from packages.

+# Concurrency

+Concurrency in Go is the ability for functions to run independent of each other.
+When a function is created as a goroutine, it’s treated as an independent unit of work that gets scheduled and then executed on an available logical processor.

+Concurrency synchronization comes from a paradigm called communicating sequential processes or CSP.
+CSP is a message-passing model that works by communicating data between goroutines instead of locking data to synchronize access.
+The key data type for synchronizing and passing messages between goroutines is called a channel.

+## 6.1 Concurrency vs Parallelism

+A thread is a path of execution that’s scheduled by the operating system to run the code that you write in your functions.

+The operating system schedules threads to run against physical processors and the Go runtime schedules goroutines to run against logical processors.

+Concurrency is not parallelism.
+Parallelism can only be achieved when multiple pieces of code are executing simultaneously against different physical processors.
+Par- allelism is about doing a lot of things at once.
+Concurrency is about managing a lot of things at once

+## Goroutines
+A WaitGroup is a counting semaphore that can be used to maintain a record of run- ning goroutines.
+When the value of a WaitGroup is greater than zero, the Wait method will block.

+Based on the internal algorithms of the scheduler, a running goroutine can be stopped and rescheduled to run again before it finishes its work.

+Goroutines can only run in parallel if there’s more than one logical processor and there’s a physical processor available to run each goroutine simultaneously.

+## Race Conditions

+When two or more goroutines have unsynchronized access to a shared resource and attempt to read and write to that resource at the same time, you have what’s called a race condition.
+Race conditions are the reason concurrent programming is compli- cated and has a greater potential for bugs.
+Read and write operations against a shared resource must always be atomic, or in other words, done by only one gorou- tine at a time.

+Go has a special tool that can detect race conditions in your code.
+It’s extremely useful to find these types of bugs, especially when they’re not obvious.
+To use this built-in feature, run

+`go run -race <NAME_OF_FILE>`